syncfusion/blazor-docs/src/lists/listview/style.md

----
-title: "CSS Structure"
-component: "ListView"
-description: "This section explains the details of the CSS structures in the ListView component."
----

 # CSS Structure

 The following content provides the exact CSS structure that can be used to modify the component’s appearance based on  user preference.